 Termites like nitrogen and phosphate-rich mulch.
 Wood chips have neither.

 Mice don’t really care for chips either.
 They collapse into burrows.
-Rodents love tunneling under sheet mulch
+Rodents love tunnelling under sheet mulch.

 And she tackled the garden media darling “lasagna layering” of mulch